GA4 Explained: What It Is and What You Need to Do

 The ‘New’ Google Analytics

-Why is Google introducing GA4?
+Why did Google create GA4?

 When development on GA4 began, Google Analytics was already more than 12 years old.